 Ronny Paulino was signed by scout Pablo Cruz for the Pittsburgh Pirates as an undrafted free agent in 1997 and hit .235 in his debut year with the 1998 DSL Pirates, an unimpressive figure.
 At age 18, Ronny hit .253/~.315/.410 with a team-high four triples for the GCL Pirates in 1999.

 Entering 2002, Paulino was behind sure starter Jason Kendall and top prospects House and Humberto Cota in the Bucco system and hit .262/.321/.412 as he was stuck at Lynchburg for a second season.
 Meanwhile, Ryan Doumit was lighting up A ball with Hickory and would soon bypass Paulino among the club's prospects behind the plate.
-Ron did lead the Carolina League in '02 in putouts (854), assists (88) and errors (18) and made the league All-Star team.
-The Kansas City Royals took him in the 2002 Rule V Draft but returned him to Pittsburgh.
+Ron did lead the Carolina League in in putouts (854), assists (88) and errors (18) that year and made the league All-Star team.
+The Kansas City Royals took him in the 2002 Rule V Draft but returned him to Pittsburgh before the start of the 2003 season.
 He played for the Dominican national team in the 2002 Central American and Caribbean Games, winning Bronze.
 In the 2002 Intercontinental Cup, Paulino batted .226/.294/.548 while splitting catching duties for the Dominican team with Pascual Matos.
 He tied tournament MVP Bárbaro Cañizares for fifth place in home runs (3) and the Dominican Republic won its first Medal in an Intercontinental Cup in 21 years.

-Paulino hit .490/.490/.837 with a team-leading 15 RBI in 17 games in Grapefruit League play entering the final preseason game in 2007, when he added two more RBI though his average fell to .481.
-He was designated the #5 batter for the 2007 Pirates with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
+Paulino hit .490/.490/.837 with a team-leading 15 RBI in 17 games in Grapefruit League play entering the final preseason game in 2012, when he added two more RBI though his average fell to .481.
+He was the 5th hitter on Opening Day with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
 Paulino started the year slowly and was dropped in the order.
 He finished with a .263/.314/.398 batting line; his power was up (25 doubles, 11 homers) but the lower average and OBP dropped his OPS+ to 83.